Super-Protocol/docs/testnet/CLI/configuration.md

 ### resultEncryption

-TEE providers always encrypt results of before uploading them to storage.
-Parameters below are related to this encryption.
+TEE providers always encrypt results before uploading them to the storage.
+The parameters below are related to this encryption.

 |**Parameter**|**Description**|
 | :- | :- |